 See: > When is a Single Speed bike most suitable and how to make the most of one

-Ultimately, I was looking for an IGH bike to be the family bike - with WeeRide child seat attached or the trailer.
+Ultimately, I was looking for an IGH bike to be the family bike - with either WeeRide child seat attached or the bike trailer.
 I bought the XDS Adult Street as 5 speeds are enough for me, I prefer the single speed style, and I have two other bikes so $400 was as much as I wanted to spend.

 However, if you are looking for just one IGH bike for commuting and getting around, the Apollo Exceed 25 (or similar) is one of the most practical and value-for-money IGH I've seen in Australia.
 It would make an exceptionally reliable bike with minimal maintenance costs.